Internet Protection with Key Technology Solutions

 How to Protect Yourself Online

 You’ll need to protect yourself against identity thieves, whether hackers, phishers, or snoops, when you use your computer to access secure sites that require you to enter a username and password.
 You must know these guidelines to protect yourself online.
-Here are some suggestions on ways to keep your personal information and money more secure when you go online:
+Here are some suggestions on ways to keep your personal information and money more secure.

 Beef Up Your Security

 Personal firewalls and security software packages (with anti-virus, anti-spam, and spyware detection features) are a must-have for those who engage in online financial transactions.
 Make sure your computer has the latest security patches for rock-solid internet protection.
 The website address of a secure website connection starts with “https” instead of just “http” and has a key or closed padlock in the status bar (which typically appears in the lower right-hand corner of your screen).

 Even if a web page starts with “https” and contains a key or closed padlock, it’s still possible that it may not be secure.
-Some phishers, for example, make spoofed websites which appear to have padlocks.
+Some phishers, for example, make spoofed websites that appear to have padlocks.
 To double-check, click on the padlock icon on the status bar to see the security certificate for the site.
 Following the “Issued to” in the pop-up window you should see the name matching the site you think you’re on.
 If the name differs, you are probably on a spoofed site.
 This tip on how to protect yourself online is easy to do and only takes a second of time.

 Use a Security Token (if available)